cristian-rincon/course-bash-scripting-2022/README.md

 # curso-bash-scripting-2022

-This is a repository with the exercises for the course [Bash Scripting](https://platzi.com/cursos/bash-shell/)
+This is a repository with the exercises for [Bash Scripting](https://platzi.com/cursos/bash-shell/) course.

 ## Table of contents